chpapoutsellis/InternalTidesCMS/README.md

 # Working Example
-For a working example example corresponding to a criticality 0.8 and relative height 0.5, write ITCMS in the Matlab command prompt window and press enter.
+For an example with criticality 0.8 and relative height 0.5, write ITCMS in the Matlab command prompt window and press enter.

 # Remarks
 For the colormaps we use the function cmocean.m (also provided here) written by Chad A. Greene of the Institute for Geophysics at the